eclipsesource/modelserver/README.md

  -r,--root <arg>   Set workspace root
 ```

-## Use the modelserver API
+## Model Server API

-### HTTP endpoints
+### HTTP Endpoints
-If the modelserver is up and running, you can access the modelserver API via `http://localhost:8081/api/v1/*`.
+If the model server is up and running, you can access the model server API via `http://localhost:8081/api/v1/*`.

 The following table shows the current HTTP endpoints: